sud0woodo/byol/README.md

 Learning project to get familiar with the PE format, as well as to have a shellcode loader for reversing purposes.

-You can read [this](https://visit.suspect.network/reversing-adventures/building-a-pe-from-scratch) blogpost if you're interested in the learning project.
+You can read [this](https://visit.suspect.network/reversing-adventures/building-a-pe-from-scratch) blogpost if you're interested in the learning process.

 Currently only supports x86.